-Typically, importers and exporters take a 10-15% markup over cost (called cost-plus pricing method), which is the price a manufacturer charges you when you buy products from them.
+Typically, importers and exporters take a 10-15% markup over cost—called the cost-plus pricing method.
+This is the price a manufacturer charges you when you buy products from them.
 In other words, if your supplier charges you $1.00 per unit for his product, you might mark it up to anywhere from $1.10 to $1.15 per unit, especially when you are moving millions of units.
 That markup becomes your profit or commission.
 A retailer walks a tightrope when it comes to marking up a product to create profit and has many issues to consider.

-If the product is already priced high, keep your markup low.
-If a major manufacturer (these generally achieve considerable economies of scale in production) is able to give you a low offering price, then you can afford to set your commission slightly higher.
+When the product is already priced high, keep your markup low.
+If a major manufacturer—these generally achieve considerable economies of scale in production—is able to give you a low offering price, then you can afford to set your commission slightly higher.

-Be careful here, though -- this scenario can be deceptive.
-If your cost is low to begin with, it might mean that the product is a mass commodity rather than a specialty and that the market is already flooded with suspiciously similar, me-too items.
-If so, you have to keep your profit margin very tight.
+Be careful here, though as this scenario can be deceptive.
+If your cost is inexpensive to begin with, it might mean that the product is a mass commodity rather than a specialty item.
+The market may already be flooded with suspiciously similar, me-too items.
+If so, you have to keep your profit margin very tight to stay competitive.

 Sometimes you can price higher when a product is new to market just because your customers need and want novel product offerings.
-But novelty also has its downside.
-A new-to-market product doesn't have the brand recognition, image and popularity that overseas customers tend to look for when they want a product with sure-fire consumer appeal.
+However, novelty also has its downside.
+A new-to-market product doesn't have the brand recognition, image, and popularity that overseas customers tend to look for when they want a product with sure-fire consumer appeal.

 If you sell directly to a customer, you can afford a higher profit margin.
-If your product is handled by a series of intermediaries -- say, an export trading company, an importer and a wholesaler -- before it gets to the retailer and end-user your margin will be less.
+If your product is handled by a series of intermediaries—say, an export trading company, an importer, and a wholesaler—before it gets to the retailer and end-user your margin will be less.
 Remember that each of these "middlemen" will tack on their due percentage.
 If you price high at the beginning, your product will be priced right out of the market by the time it gets to an end-user.
-Nobody wins.
+In this case, nobody wins.

 Oftentimes, if you explain that the only way to sell the product overseas is to price it more competitively, they will agree to go back to the drawing board and see if they can rework the numbers.
 Don't pull this too often, though, because if you continue to have price problems the supplier will catch on sooner or later that you haven't properly checked out what the foreign market will bear.